Winstanley House: The Pochin family

 Ralph Pochin was born in 1829.
 He joined the Navy in 1848 and quickly rose through the ranks to become Captain.
 He retired in 1866 several years after his wife Anna inherited Braunstone Hall so that he could run the estate.
 The 1871 Census shows them both living there with their eight children.
 They had five sons and three daughters.
 Their lives over the next thirty years appear to fairly peaceful.
 When he died in 1897 his obituary stated that "Captain Pochin lived the quiet life of the country gentleman upon his beautiful estate at Braunstone of which he was intensely fond."

 Soon after his death tragedy struck the family when Clement their fifth son died in the Boer War in 1900.
 Then in 1903 Ralph their eldest son died and in the following year James their second eldest son also died.
 He was in command of the Coastguard Division at Shetland when he was drowned in Lake Girlsta while on a shooting trip.
 These deaths may have influenced Anna Jane who was now managing the Braunstone estate to hand ownership in 1904 to her son Richard Norman Pochin.

 Richard Norman Pochin (1864-1954) changed his name to Winstanley when he became the owner of the property.
 Richard had been through the Royal Military College, Sandhurst and had graduated in 1885 to become Lieutenant in the East Surrey Regiment.
 In 1904 when he was asked to become owner of the house he was a captain of this regiment and unmarried.
 It is doubtful if he expected to become a landed proprietor as he was the third son.
 He retired from the military and took over from his mother.
 In 1907 at the age of 43 he married Kathleen Rachel Dubois-Phillips (1887-1962) who was 23 years his junior.
 She was the daughter of Captain Dubois-Phillips of Moor House, Great Crosby.
 The couple had six children – two sons and four daughters.
 In 1911 Richard extended the south side of the Hall by adding a wing with toilets and bathrooms.
 The initials R & K can be seen in decorative brickwork.
 In the same year he placed Kirby Muxloe Castle under the guardianship of the Ministry of Works, and it is now managed by English Heritage.

-In 1925 the Leicester Corporation compulsory purchased his land in Braunstone for housing.
+In 1925 the Leicester Corporation compulsorily purchased his land in Braunstone for housing.
 The family moved to Rownhams House near Southampton where Richard lived for the rest of his life.